arvalis-cigale/stereo-training-course/README.md

 ### <u>For an offline installation on your own PC</u>

-Choose or create a 'root' directory where you will install the requirements stuff
+Choose or create a directory where you will install the requirements stuff

-For instance,
-    - if on Windows : it might be located here : HOME = "C:\Users\buddy"

-    - if on Linux, HOME : "/home/buddy"
+In the rest of the installation, we'll call it **WORKING_DIR**

-- Download the project from the Jupyterhub ("03_stereo_imaging") or Github (stereo-training-course) repo into your root directory.
+- Download the project from the Jupyterhub ("03_stereo_imaging") or Github (stereo-training-course) repo into your WORKING_DIR directory.

-<u>This is what we will name your workspace  directory</u>
+This is what we will name your **WORKSPACE** directory

 ex :
+From the Github repo
+> WORKSPACE = stereo-training-course

+From the Jupyterhub repo
-> HOME\dev\stereo-notebook
+> WORKSPACE = 03_stereo_imaging

 ***/!\ Important : for the following steps, when talking about a cmd shell and if you're on Windows, use the Windows Terminal console ('cmd') and NOT the Powershell console***